These fun things to do in Houma are perfect whether you are on a Louisiana vacation for several days or quick day trip

 Houma hosts 17 Mardi Gras parades and is the hometown of Quvenzhané Wallis—youngest actress ever nominated for Academy Award and only Oscar acting nominee born after 1999.

-Houma Area CVB (Louisiana’s Bayou Country) hosted McCool Travel and my message is carefully crafted for my audience too make informed decisions to Travel Happy on future trips.
+Thank you to Houma Area CVB (Louisiana’s Bayou Country) for hosting us—our content is crafted so our audience can make informed decisions on future trips.

-New Orleans is only 55 miles from Houma yet an entire world away.
+Houma is only 55 miles from New Orleans yet an entire world away.
 The drive from New Orleans to Houma goes through LaFourche Parish—where you can visit the Cajun Bayou Food Trail and see 14 foot gators in Des Allemandes bayou.

 Where is Houma LA?